Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Introduction

+To identify potentially rocky exoplanets, we adopt a maximum radius of 2 $R_\oplus$ \cite[see also][]{hill2023}.
+Note that the discussion on the proposed radii value that indicates rocky composition is ongoing, with limits between 1.6 and 1.96\,R$_{\oplus}$ \cite[e.g.,][]{Rogers2015, Wolfgang2016, Lehmer2017, Kaltenegger2017, Luque2022, Muller2024}.
+For planets without measured radii, we adopt a maximum mass of $5\,M_{\oplus}$ in our analysis \cite[see also][]{hill2023}.

-From the exoplanets with known mass and radius, worlds with radii below 2\,R$_{\oplus}$ are arguably most likely rocky and compelling targets for spectroscopic observations (see discussion).
-Several catalogs \cite[e.g.,][]{Kaltenegger2011,kane2016,tess2018,hill2023} have identified exoplanets in the HZ for earlier epochs; however, few have discussed the influence of measurement uncertainty on the list of interesting, potentially habitable targets \cite[e.g.,][]{Kaltenegger2011}.
-Interesting recent research has specifically focused on assessing dynamical viability \citep{Kane2024}, properties of the 164 target stars for HWO \citep{Harada2024,mamajek2023}, threat assessment of HZ exoplanetary systems within 10\,pc \citep{Pyne2024}, as well as exploring the effects of stellar magnetism on the potential habitability of exoplanets \citep{Atkinson2024}, and limitations due to potential UV surface flux \citep{li2024ultravioletphotometryhabitablezones}.
-However, the list of potentially habitable planets has grown since recent publications, stellar data has been updated by the {\it Gaia} mission, and the inclusion of measurement uncertainty and critical analysis of which targets to observe to probe our understanding of the edges of the HZ has been missing.
-Thus, here we identify the transiting and non-transiting planets that can provide constraints on surface habitability and the inner and outer edge of the HZ, as well as characterize exoplanets with flux that could arguably allow for conditions similar to those of modern Earth.
+Several catalogs \cite[e.g.,][]{Kaltenegger2011,kane2016,tess2018,hill2023} have identified exoplanets in the HZ for earlier epochs, and interesting recent research has specifically focused on assessing dynamical viability \citep{Kane2024}, the properties of the 164 target stars for HWO \citep{Harada2024,mamajek2023}, and threats to HZ exoplanetary systems within 10\,pc \citep{Pyne2024}, as well as exploring the effects of stellar magnetism on the habitability of exoplanets \citep{Atkinson2024} and the limitations of potential UV surface flux \citep{li2024ultravioletphotometryhabitablezones}.
+However, the list of potentially habitable planets has grown since those publications, and new stellar data for host stars are available from the {\it Gaia} DR3 release.
+In addition, discussions of the influence of the chosen stellar parameters (DR3 compared to NEA), measurement uncertainty on the list of potentially habitable targets \cite[e.g.,][]{Kaltenegger2011}, and critical analysis of which targets could test our understanding of the edges of the HZ have been missing to prioritize further observations of potential habitable worlds.

+In this paper, we present a target list of 45 exoplanets in the empirical HZ (27 transiting) and 24 in a narrower 3D HZ (15 transiting).
+We identify the best exoplanets that can test the limits of surface habitability, orbiting close to the theoretical inner and outer limits of the empirical HZ (see detailed discussion on HZ choices in methods).
+We also identify exoplanets that can test how eccentricity influences habitability, exoplanets that receive similar flux to modern Earth, and priority targets for transmission observations, lightcurve measurements, and direct imaging.